 The program has three Parts:

-- Part A, full TennCare Medicaid (delivered through TennCare Select's Community component) plus up to $15,000/year in HCBS wraparound services.
+• Part A, full TennCare Medicaid (home health, private duty nursing, durable medical equipment, therapies) plus up to $15,000/year in HCBS wraparound services such as respite, supportive home care, and home and vehicle modifications.
 Capped at 300 children statewide, with 25 slots reserved for the most-medically-complex (Tier 1) cases.
-Acuity-prioritized waitlist.
+Children are enrolled from an acuity-prioritized waiting list, in order of their level-of-care score.

-- Part C, bridge coverage for children moving between Parts.
+• Part C, the Continued Eligibility group for children moving between Parts.

 For the full walk-through of Parts A, B, and C; the eligibility criteria; the application sequence; and the family caregiver paid-pathway under Public Chapter 182 of 2025, see our guide: Katie Beckett Explained.